THE OMNITRITION SALES AND MARKETING PLAN & RULES AND REGULATIONS HANDBOOK

 The Omnitrition Sales and Marketing plan has been designed so that an IMA will have an opportunity to succeed through dedication, hard work, perseverance, integrity and the application of good business principles.
 This Sales and Marketing Plan is an outstanding example of the way in which any determined individual with the willingness to work can participate in the free enterprise system.

 A retail sales organization can grow to levels that provide not only direct retail sales income, but also Bonuses.
-The IMA who sponsors others into their specific networks, and provide training and leadership, can earn both Retail and Wholesale profits and qualify to earn Royalty Overrides and Royalty Bonuses based on the individual sales of those IMAs that they have sponsored and trained.
-To earn Royalty Overrides and Bonus Level Royalty Overrides, Fully Qualified Supervisors, who otherwise qualify, must comply with the Omnitrition Retail Sales Rule.
+The IMA who sponsors others into their specific networks, and provide training and leadership, can earn both Retail and Wholesale profits and qualify to earn Royalty Overrides based on the individual sales of those IMAs that they have sponsored and trained.
+To earn Royalty Overrides, Fully Qualified Supervisors, who otherwise qualify, must comply with the Omnitrition Retail Sales Rule.
 (No retail sales = no profit = no royalties.)
-All income, at every level, must be earned through this retail sales system .
+All income, at every level, must be earned through this retail sales system.

 This Omnitrition Sales and Marketing Plan is one of the most successful marketing concepts in existence today.
 Each and every IMA begins in the same position with an equal opportunity for success and advancement.
 The rewards an IMA receives from operating his or her business will depend, in part, on the time and effort put into the business.
 The information in this section is an important guide to sales development; it also shows how IMAs can make the most of their opportunity through the Omnitrition Sales and Marketing Plan.

-There are five ways to earn as an IMA:
+There are four ways to earn as an IMA:

 1. Retail Profits.
 As an IMA, you purchase Omnitrition products at a discount.
 The difference between the discounted price paid for Omnitrition products by an IMA and the price received from a Retail Customer is your Retail Profit.
 Retail Sales are the cornerstone of your business.
 With effort, you can increase your Sales Volume.
 People who love the Omnitrition products and also appreciate the excellent opportunity may want to become IMAs.
 This leads to the second way to earn money as an Omnitrition IMA.